Best restaurants in Chelsea

 New Culture Revolution

-With its fabulous newly renovated indoor space, New Culture Revolution serves an impressive selection of dim sum, noodles, main dishes, and mouthwatering desserts.
+With its fabulous renovated indoor space, New Culture Revolution serves an impressive selection of dim sum, noodles, main dishes, and mouthwatering desserts.
 Noodles and dumplings are made by hand every single day.
 Head there for outstanding kung pao prawns or, if a vegetarian option is preferred, stir-fried tofu family style.
 Prices are very reasonable too – especially for this part of London.

 Claude Bosi at Bibendum